EVERSE-ResearchSoftware/RSQKit/pages/tasks/writing_research_software_stories.md

 ### Description

 Research software projects often accumulate a great deal of knowledge that is never written down.
-The reasons a tool exists, the assumptions behind its design, how the community around it works, and the practices used to develop and maintain it frequently live in people's heads, issue trackers, or scattered conversations.
+The reasons a tool exists, the assumptions behind its design, how the community around it works, and the quality practices used to develop and maintain it frequently live in people's heads, issue trackers, or scattered conversations.

 Capturing that context is surprisingly difficult.